Montserrat records spike in volcanic earthquake activity

 MVO director Dr Graham Ryan told Montserrat Focus that since 2019, there have been noticeable increases in some monitoring parameters, such as the weekly number of volcanic earthquakes.

-“These increases indicate that the volcano remains in a state of unrest, and there remains a possibility of future eruptive activity,” he write in an email.
+“These increases indicate that the volcano remains in a state of unrest, and there remains a possibility of future eruptive activity,” he wrote in an email.

 “However, we expect to see distinct precursory signs before any eruptive activity, and since these signs have not been observed, there is no indication that an eruption is imminent.